 See also the Computer requirements and Purchasing a computer help file pages.

 Check that the dongle is plugged in and glowing: a light indicates that the computer can “see” the dongle.
 If a light isn’t visible, try a different USB port or computer.

 Echoview dongles are enabled in specific versions.
 If you’ve recently purchased, extended or upgraded your license, then you may need to update your copy of Echoview.
 To do this, go to Help > Check for Updates when running Echoview, and install any updates that are available.
 This is often necessary even if you’ve only recently downloaded Echoview from our website, as the version on the website does not necessarily know about the latest dongle changes.

 If you are using Echoview via Remote Desktop, please see the separate FAQ entry on this question.

-If your dongle isn’t working after trying the above instructions, please contact Echoview Support and tell us the name of your license (which is on the tag attached to the dongle, and will be something like EV1234 or ABCD-1) and the exact version that you have installed, which you can find in Help > About Echoview, and will be in the format n.n.nn.nnnnn dongle version nnnnn (we need to know all digits).
+If your dongle isn’t working after trying the above instructions, please contact Echoview Support and tell us the name of your license (which is on the tag attached to the dongle, and will be something like EV1234, ABCD-1, or TD-0000) and the exact version that you have installed, which you can find in Help > About Echoview, and will be in the format n.n.nn.nnnnn dongle version nnnnn (we need to know all digits).

 We'll often ask you this if you contact us with a support question.
-The name of the dongle should be etched onto a metal tag that's attached to the USB dongle, and it will be in the format of either EV1234 or ABCD-1.
-Note that some dongles may have numbers and letters printed in gold type on the side of the actual dongle itself, but we don't use these numbers.
+The name of the dongle should be etched onto a metal tag that's attached to the USB dongle, and it will be in the format of EV1234, ABCD-1, or TD-0000.
+Note that some dongles may have numbers and letters printed in gold type on the side of the physical dongle itself, but we don't use these numbers.

 You can also plug the dongle in, run Echoview, and go to Help > About Echoview then click the License Information button.
 If your dongle is licensed for the version of Echoview that you are running the name will be listed next to "Dongle identifier".